austinwest1/GameRater/README.txt

-To let common Pathing work must name file GameRater and that file must be in the htdocs folder, use this folder as the git repo
+To let common Pathing work must name file Game Rater and that file must be in the htdocs folder, use this folder as the git repo

+To link up with the Repo probably: git init git branch -M main git remote add origin https://github.com/GiancarloGutierrez/GameRater.git git push -u origin main

 Side Note: